ipfs-inactive/research/OPEN_PROBLEMS/MUTABLE_DATA.md

 ## Short Description
 > In one sentence or paragraph.

 How to enable a multitude of patterns of interaction between users and users, users and machines and machines and machines.
-In another words, what primitives to create to dynamic data apps and what guarantees can these offer.
+In other words, which primitives are necessary to create dynamic data apps and what guarantees can they offer?

 ## Long Description

 Mutable Data in a Permanent Datastore?
 WAT?!
 If this is your reaction, don't despair, we've been there too.
-However, the good news is that achieving mutability over immutable datastores is not a new idea, in fact, if you are checking this document through Git/GitHub, you are experiencing just that.
+However, the good news is that achieving mutability over immutable datastores is not a new idea; in fact, if you are checking this document through Git/GitHub, you are experiencing just that.

 The simple trick is to use pointers.
 While each data struct will have its own reference (in the case of IPFS, they will have a CID), mutability is achieved by updating the pointer to point to a new version of that data structure, just like when you update your master branch (pointer) to your latest commit (immutable reference) on your Git projects.